ngtphat-towa/number_trivia_tdd/README.md

 ## Video 2: [Entities & Use Cases](https://resocoder.com/2019/08/29/flutter-tdd-clean-architecture-course-2-entities-use-cases/)
 - [✔] Create a core folder inside lib with error and usecases subfolders
-- [✔] Create a Failure class and a NoParams class in the core folder
+- [✔] Create a Failure class  in the core folder
 - [✔] Create an abstract UseCase class with a call method in the usecases subfolder
 - [✔] Create a features folder inside lib with number_trivia subfolder
 - [✔] Create a domain folder inside number_trivia with entities and usecases subfolders